Areas of Practice

 - B.A., Whitman College, cum laude, History with Honors, May 2006

-Ms. Ferguson is committed to serving the Reno community, and, to that end, has an active pro bono practice, including direct services and community outreach.
+Ms. Ferguson is committed to serving the Reno community and has an active pro bono practice, including direct services and community outreach.

-Ms. Ferguson is a Reno native, and before returning to Nevada she practiced as a litigator in New York City, focusing on white collar defense and commercial litigation matters.
+Ms. Ferguson is a Reno native, and before returning to Nevada she practiced in New York City, focusing on white collar defense and commercial litigation.
 She also served as a law clerk for the Hon.
 Howard D. McKibben of the United States District Court for the District of Nevada.

 - Defense of Nevada energy firm in a breach of contract appeal before U.S. Civilian Board of Contract Appeals resulting in a favorable settlement.